jpverkamp/blog/content/reviews/movies/Marvel Cinematic Universe/MCU Phase 2/3 - Captain America The Winter Soldier.md

 And then there's the eponymous Winter Soldier.
 I really felt like they could have done a lot more with him.
 I know that there's a lot of potential there from the comics, even going so far as maybe having him eventually take up Cap's shield some day[^3].

-One last bit that's particularly cool is the idea of what this will to {{< wikipedia "Agents of S.H.I.E.L.D." >}}.
+One last bit that's particularly cool is the idea of what this will to [[wiki:Agents of S.H.I.E.L.D.]]().
 I haven't watched the newest episode where presumably they deal with all this fall out, but I bet it's going to get all sorts of interesting in a hurry.
 I don't know if there's ever been such a relationship between a series of films and another on TV, but it's really interesting to see how it all plays out.

 Unfortunately, this is only the third movie I've seen this year.
 An honestly, as good as it was, I would be ever so slightly to go see The Lego Movie again (that song is *just so *catchy**).
 Still, a solid #2, and it might as well be a toss up with #1.